epklein/epklein.github.io/_mgmt/people-management.md

 Skills I believe are important for a manager to develop include:

-- [Leadership](/leadership): the ability to inspire, influence and guide other people towards the accomplishment of common goals and objectives;
+- [Leadership](/leadership): The ability to inspire, influence and guide other people towards the accomplishment of common goals and objectives;
-- [Communication](/mgmt/people/communication): the ability to convey information clearly, listen actively, and adapt one's communication style;
+- [Communication](/mgmt/people/communication): The ability to convey information clearly, listen actively, and adapt one's communication style to suit different situations and audiences;
-- [Delegation](/mgmt/people/delegation): the ability to assign tasks or responsibility to individuals, and to empower and trust them to complete work effectively;
+- [Delegation](/mgmt/people/delegation): The ability to assign tasks or responsibility to an individual or a group of people, empower them to make decisions, and trust them to complete work effectively;
+- [Persuasion](/mgmt/people/persuasion): The process of convincing someone to believe in or do something through reasoning or the use of emotional appeal.
+It involves influencing one's thoughts, attitudes, intentions, motivations, or behaviors in a specific direction.
 - Emotional Intelligence;
 - Feedback;
-- Conflict resolution.
+- Conflict resolution;
+- Etc.

 ## People Processes